christopher5106/christopher5106.github.io/_posts/2016-02-04-bidmach-tutorial.markdown

 # Prepare the data with Spark

-Prepare your data with a first Spark job : Spark is ideal to split very large data files into smaller splits for the BIDMach file data sources.
+Spark is ideal to split very large data files into smaller parts that will be saved in BIDMach file format to be feed the BIDMach file data sources.

+Spark naturally splits the input file into parts for each job, that are accessible with **mapPartitionsWithIndex** method which executes my custom function on each split, as shown here:

+{% highlight scala %}
+val file = sc.textFile("myfile.csv")
+val header_line = file.first()
+val tail_file = file.filter( _ != header_line)
+val allData = tail_file.mapPartitionsWithIndex( upload_lz4_fmat_to_S3 )
+allData.collect()
+{% endhighlight %}

+Adjusting the parallelism (number of partitions) will adjust the split size / number of lz4 files.

-Let's first create a function to upload to S3 :
+To build the custom *upload_lz4_fmat_to_S3* method, let's first create a function to upload to S3 :

 {% highlight scala %}
 def upload_file_to_s3(filepath:String, bucket:String, directory:String) : Int = {